Exploring Aluminium Alloys: Density and Applications

 Applications of Aluminum Alloys

-- LED and Outdoor Lighting: Aluminum die-cast components are often used in housings for LED lights and outdoor lamps, providing weather resistance, strength, and heat dissipation.
+- LED and Outdoor Lighting: Aluminum die-cast components are often used in housings for LED and outdoor lamps, providing weather resistance, strength, and heat dissipation.

 - Heat Sinks and Casings: Electronics such as LED lights, amplifiers, and CPUs use die-cast aluminum for heat dissipation and casing protection.